Arcspak/Dev_Blog/Log-Jul-7-2022.md

 Hello anyone, this is Arcspark.

-After putting our resources on the shelf in the unity asset store, we received some feedback, some related to the functions of the [🗃️ Data Toolkit](https://assetstore.unity.com/packages/slug/224909), and most related to documentation.
+After putting our resources on the shelf in the [Unity Asset Store](https://assetstore.unity.com/publishers/69610), we received some feedback, some related to the functions of the [🗃️ Data Toolkit](https://assetstore.unity.com/packages/slug/224909), and most related to documentation.
 After receiving these feedbacks, we immediately began to make adjustments.
 Now the [new document](https://github.com/Arcspak/Tutorials/blob/main/Data_Toolkit/Data_Toolkit_Quick_Tutorial.pdf) has been completed,